Landlord and tenant responsibilities

 - If a window is broken or cracked, it must be repaired as soon as possible, as it poses a security risk to the tenant and could lead to further damage to the property from the elements.

-- Arrange for periodical exterior window cleaning.
+- Depending on the agreement, arrange for periodical exterior window cleaning.

 - As part of maintaining the interior of the property, the windows should be cleaned periodically.